willyg302/zoinks/README.md

 ### Testing

-By default, unit tests are run every time you build.
+By default, tests are run every time you build.
 However, if you want to run tests independently you can call `strap run test`.

-All unit tests should be placed in the `test/` directory and be suffixed with `-spec.js`.
+Tests are written using [Jest](http://facebook.github.io/jest/) and live in `__test__` directories next to the files that they test.
+The configuration is the `jest` property of `package.json`.
+If you need to modify any preprocessing tasks, they are in `jest-preprocessor.js`.

 ## Credits